Allanis101/cubepress/docs/guide/dashboard.md

 ### Usage Overview Chart

 In the chart you may view your data/sms usage in different timeframes.
-The update frequency varies, depending on different MNOs' system synchronization stretegies.
+The update frequency varies, depending on different MNOs' system synchronization strategies.

 ::: warning Latency
 More commonly, expect a latency that spans between 10 minutes ~ 24 hours.